Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 In the special case of the interchange process, corresponding to $\theta = 1$, we have $\Theta^{-1}/2 = \Theta/2 = 1/2$, so the above theorems determine precisely the transition point for the occurrence of large cycles: for $\beta < 1/2$ (and large $n$) with high probability all the cycles are of logarithmic size, while for $\beta > 1/2$ we get cycles of length comparable to the size of the graph with probability arbitrarily close to one.

-\paragraph{Quantum Heisenberg model.} The case $\theta = 2$ is particularly interesting from the point of view of statistical physics, since it corresponds to the random representation of the quantum Heisenberg ferromagnet.
+\paragraph{Quantum Heisenberg model.} The case $\theta = 2$ is particularly interesting from the point of view of statistical physics, since it corresponds to the random walk representation of the quantum Heisenberg ferromagnet.
 In this representation, introduced by T\'{o}th in \cite{Toth1993}, the existence of macroscopic cycles translates to nonvanishing spontaneous magnetization in the model.
-We describe the model briefly, referring the reader to the survey \cite{Goldschmidt:2011aa} for more details.
+We describe the connection very briefly here, referring the reader to the survey \cite{Goldschmidt:2011aa} for more details on this model.